unt-libraries/django-premis-event-service/docs/source/technical_overview.rst

 As you can see from the above example, the agent's identifier above corresponds with the agent in the event example.
-You are able to create and register agents through the administrative panel on the PREMIS microservice; see the :doc:`administration` section to learn how.
+You are able to create and register agents through the administrative panel on the PREMIS service; see the :doc:`administration` section to learn how.